midnightntwrk/lfdt-project-proposals/proposals/XXXX-compact.md

 The specific instantiation of Compact for the Midnight Network has specific builtin ledger ADTs.
 However, the design is general enough to allow other ADTs to be provided.
+The ledger ADTs are separate from the Compact compiler itself, so they can be changed without knowledge of or changes to the compiler.

 ## The Compact Standard Library
 Compact has a standard library which provides utilities that are generally useful in smart contracts.